Croatia changes its currency on a historic day and joins the eurozone

 On January 1, controls at internal land and sea borders were abolished, and on March 26 at internal air borders.
 This means that Croatia can now also issue Schengen visas.

 What does this mean for visitors?
-Fewer obstacles when crossing the border: Before, lines could be long on the land borders with Slovenia and Hungary, and on the sea ones from Italy.
+Fewer obstacles when crossing the border: Before, lines might be long on the land borders with Slovenia and Hungary, and on the sea ones from Italy.
 But it also means that long-term travelers who use up their 90 days without a visa in the Schengen area will no longer be able to cross into Croatia to wait 90 days until they can return to the area.

 Croatian Prime Minister Andrej Plenković tweeted that January 1 was a “historic day for Croatia.”